How to conduct an AGM

 As explained above the bylaws set out the order of business such as approving the agenda, minutes and budget, ratifying new rules, and electing a council.
 All other agenda items in the meeting notice are “new business” such as amending a bylaw or voting to approve a project funded by the CRF or by special levy.

 Frequently owners assume they can raise a new resolution from the floor if it only requires a majority vote.
 However, the purpose of the notice is to let all eligible voters know what will be voted on at the meeting.
 As an owner’s decision whether to attend the meeting will be based on the matters in the notice, it would be unfair to vote on matters that they had no prior notice of.
 According to the Strata Property Practice Manual, the BC Supreme Court stated in passing that SPA s.
 43 to 46 do not permit resolutions from the floor.
 However, a majority vote resolution from the floor under SPA s.
+27 (directing or restricting the council in its exercise of powers and performance of duties) might be permitted if it properly relates to an item of business included in the meeting notice.
+For example, during discussion to approve the operating budget, an owner might make a resolution from the floor to increase the budget for insurance and to direct council to purchase earthquake coverage.

 As part of the preparation process for an AGM, many councils hold a town hall to discuss projects, concerns, and suggested resolutions.
 This helps identify new business that could be included in the AGM Notice.